QiGuan1920/scXDR2025/README.md

 # scXDR: A New Single-Cell Drug Response Prediction Model

-**scXDR** is a novel drug response prediction model designed to operate across single-cell datasets.
-This model leverages advanced methodologies to predict how individual cells in tumor tissues respond to various drugs, providing new insights into personalized medicine and precision oncology.
+**scXDR** is a novel transfer learning–based model for predicting drug responses across single-cell datasets.
+It leverages advanced methodologies to analyze how individual cells in tumor tissues respond to various drugs, providing new insights into personalized medicine and precision oncology.

 ## Key Features